-For example, people who were born in a Rooster year should be more careful in all aspects of life – including career, fortune, health, and love – in Rooster years, such as 2017, 2029, and 2041.
+For example, people who were born in a Dog year should be more careful in all aspects of life – including career, fortune, health, and love – in Dog years, such as 2018, 2030, and 2042.

 According to ancient Chinese superstition, the best way to avoid bad luck is to wear red items, such as red underwear, red socks, and red hair bands/wristbands.
 Learn more about How to Be Lucky in Your Zodiac Year.

 According to Chinese astrology, each zodiac year is associated with one of the five elements (Gold, Water, Wood, Earth, and Fire).
-For example, the year 2017 is a Fire Rooster year, and 2018 will be a Wood Dog year.
+For example, the year 2018 is a Earth Dog year, and 2019 will be a Earth Pig year.

 Each zodiac sign has five types and each element with a given sign recurs every 60 years.

-Learn more about Descriptions and Tips for Roosters of Different Elements.
+Learn more about Descriptions and Tips for Dogs of Different Elements.